 You’re more likely to experience chronic fatigue due to changes in body chemistry that occur as a result of physical or emotional stress from illness.
 According to the CDC, patients reporting chronic fatigue often demonstrate low levels of the hormone cortisol.

 When you’re sick, cortisol helps to reduce inflammation and regulate your immune response.
 A reduction in normal cortisol levels, especially at times of increased stress, can affect many different bodily functions.
 This includes blood sugar levels, metabolism, inflammation, resulting in symptoms.

 Diagnosing chronic fatigue

 In a comprehensive study of ME/CFS, the National Academy of Medicine reported that the condition affects up to 2.5 million Americans.
-Many people experience chronic fatigue and don’t seek medical attention because they think they simply aren’t getting enough rest.
+Many people experience fatigue and don’t seek medical attention because they think they simply aren’t getting enough rest.

-You may have chronic fatigue if you have any of these symptoms for six months or more:
+Be careful if you have any of these symptoms for six months or more:

 - Profound fatigue that reduces your ability to do daily activities

 - Increase in these symptoms after physical or mental activities